h8d13/Vase/README.md

 ## Hardware Compatibility

-VaseOS automatically detects hardware and installs appropriate drivers based on modified archinstall `hardware.py` detection logic.
+VaseOS automatically detects hardware and installs appropriate drivers based on modified archinstall `hardware.py` detection logic, but is only a recommendation.
+You are free to select the drivers you want to try.
 See a full table of supported stuff here: [README](./.github/docs/hard_ware.md)

 ### From an existing arch installation (For devs)